DHowell1150/M2.5_RR/README.md

 Things you may want to cover:

+* Refactor wish list
+  - If statement in view for model boolean method US3
+  - US6 appear before.
+Is this correct?
+It seems to know when it's created as to how it's ordered in my `before` block, not necessarily `created_at`

 * Ruby version
   ruby 3.2.2

 * System dependencies

 * Configuration

 * Database creation
+  `rails g model TableName col1:datatype col2:datatype child_table:references`

 * Database initialization

 * How to run the test suite
+  berm
+  berf

 * Services (job queues, cache servers, search engines, etc.)